SaptakBhoumik/WebPlus/README.md

 ### From source

-To build Web Plus, you will need the following dependencies: **Python3x**.
+To run Web Plus, you will need the following dependencies: **Python3x**.
 At the root of the directory where the source code is stored, execute these commands:

     pip3 install -r requirements.txt
     python3 app.py